CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 Security Operations focuses on the continuous monitoring, detection, and response to cybersecurity threats.
 It involves incident management, threat intelligence, and leveraging tools like SIEM (Security Information and Event Management) to protect systems, ensure uptime, and minimize the impact of attacks.
 This proactive approach helps organizations stay resilient against ever-evolving threats.
 </p>
 <h3>Key Concepts:</h3>
+Some of the Key concepts in Security Operations include:

 - Incident response and management
 - Security monitoring through tools like SIEM